Fun things to do during May half term in England, Scotland and Wales

 Climb up into the canopy for a birds eye view of the tropical animals, waterfall and forest floor.
 In amongst the foliage you might spot a Linn’s two-toed sloth, mouse deer, or pygmy marmosets on their private primate island.
 There’s also a Top Trumps challenge happening around the park during May half term.
 For more information visit marwell.org.uk/zoo.

-Flavour Fest in Plymouth – 1 to 3 June
+Flavour Fest in Plymouth – 31 May to 2 June, 2019

 Savour a taste of the South West’s thriving food and drink scene at the region’s largest culinary festival.
 The weekend event will see Plymouth Piazza transformed with stalls brimming with local delicacies, live music and a marquee bar.
 With more than 100 traders showcasing the best regional produce – as well as cookery demonstrations from talented local and celebrity chefs.
-For more information visit: visitplymouth.co.uk
+For more information visit: flavourfestsw.co.uk